Thermal light cannot be represented as a statistical mixture of single pulses

 Clearly, in the presence of thermal light there is a non-zero probability of simultaneous broadband detection events occurring regardless of the distance between the two detectors.

-We have not been able to evaluate the second-order correlation function for $\rho^{\rm imp}$ analytically.
-However, since each member of our family of pulses is localized in space -- i.e. it can essentially be contained entirely within a volume centred at its origin -- each individual pulse will not be able to simultaneously excite two detectors if at least one of them is outside this volume.
-Although our mixture is trace-improper, it is composed of an incoherent mixture of localized pulses (\textit{cf.} Eq.~\ref{rhoimp}).
+We have not been able to evaluate the second-order correlation function for $ \rho ^{\mathrm{imp}}$ analytically.
+However, since each member of our family of pulses is localized in space, each individual pulse is not able to simultaneously excite two detectors if they are well separated.
+Although our mixture is trace-improper, it is composed of an incoherent mixture of {\aurelia individual,} localized pulses (\textit{cf.} Eq.~\ref{rhoimp}).
 Therefore the total probability should equal the sum of the individual realizations, and we expect our argument to apply to the mixture as well.
 Hence such a mixture can never capture the result (\ref{eq:G2_th_inf}).

-Returning to a finite observation volume $\Omega$ and the use of a unit-trace density operator representing a mixture of pulses with $|\alpha_{\br_{\rm o} s}|^2$ proportional to $\Omega$, from the arguments above we see that such a density operator would have no chance of describing the second-order correlation function properly if the observation volume were significantly larger than the size of the pulses.
+Returning to a finite observation volume $\Omega$ and the use of a unit-trace density operator representing a mixture of {\aurelia single} pulses with $|\alpha_{ \mathbf{r}_{\mathrm{o}} s}|^2$ proportional to $\Omega$, from the arguments above we see that such a density operator would have no chance of describing the second-order correlation function properly if the observation volume were significantly larger than the size of the pulses.
 For if it were, the chance of any pulse in the mixture exciting two detectors at different ends of the observation volume would be negligible.
 Now at $T=5777$ K the size of the pulses (\ref{eq:thermal_def}) is about 0.4 $\mu$m \cite{Chenu2014c}, as might be expected from the characteristic length scale of Fig. 1.
-Hence even if we employed a unit-trace mixture of pulses with the square of their amplitudes proportional to the observation volume, for observation volumes larger than a few cubic microns such mixtures would necessarily describe the second-order correlation function incorrectly.
+Hence even if we employed a unit-trace mixture of {\aurelia single} pulses with the square of their amplitudes proportional to the observation volume, for observation volumes larger than a few cubic microns such mixtures would necessarily describe the second-order correlation function incorrectly.